Error-331/code_tests/docs/business/trading/terms.md

 - Bid price - refers to the highest price a buyer will pay for a security;

 - Ask price - refers to the lowest price a seller will accept for a security;

+- Spot price - is the current price in the marketplace at which a given asset—such as a security, commodity, or currency—can be bought or sold for immediate delivery.

 - Spread - difference between Ask and Bid price, the smaller the spread, the greater the liquidity of the security;